checklist/checklist-support/docs/templates/templates.md

 ![](/assets/images/templates/templates-run-assign.png)

 If you have set template notes, those will be set as the checklist notes by default.
-You can still make changes to the notes before running.
+You can still make changes to the notes before triggering.

-Click on the Run button to create the checklist.
+Click on the Trigger button to create the checklist.
 The checklist is created and you get a confirmation at the top of the screen:

 ![](/assets/images/templates/templates-run-confirm.png)